Voting Information for 2022

-Note: the information on this page was updated for the California 2021 Gubernatorial Recall Election.
+Note: the information on this page was updated for the 2022 Statewide Primary Election.
 This page will be updated for future elections.

 In order to be eligible to vote in California, you must be: